CypherD-IO/CypherProtocol/DEPLOYMENT.md

-# Cypher Token Deployment Guide for Base
+# Cypher System Deployment Guide for Base

+## Cypher Token Deployment

 This document provides instructions for deploying the Cypher Token (`CYPR`) to the Base network using the Foundry framework.